mattrussell2/gradescope-autograder/README.md

 ### testrunner.sh
 Note the file `testrunner.sh`.
 This is an exteremely simple, one-line script which tyipically just calls `autograde`.
 Why is it here, you ask?
 Great question.
 It's useful to have a unique script used by each autograding assignment which is separate from `run_autograder`.
 This is so that if you need to make any assignment-specific tweaks - prepping any unusual directories or files, or installing anything special programs, etc., you can simply make the relevant updates in this file and `git push`, without having to rebuild the whole autograding container.
+However, if you do not need to do anything other than run `autograde` (the default behavior), then the autograding program will work without this script.
+The examples in this repo feature it, but you may remove it as needed.

 ### Course-Staff-Provided Makefile
 Here is an example of a corresponding `Makefile`, which would be in the directory `testset/makefile/`.
 Note that the `make` program will be run from the directory `results/build`.
 This example produces a target for each of `test01 ... test59`.
 Also, note that with this particular `Makefile`, the target to build (e.g. `make target`) must always be named the same as the program to run (e.g. `./target`).